AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 • Where your biggest profit leaks are hiding

-These are strategic decisions that require analyzing data across multiple systems — your store, ad platforms, email provider, subscription platform, and support tools — and synthesizing patterns that no human would spot by looking at dashboards.
+These are strategic decisions that require analyzing data across multiple systems, your store, ad platforms, email provider, subscription platform, and support tools, and synthesizing patterns no human would spot by clicking through dashboards.

 What Strategic AI Recommendations Look Like

-Strategic AI recommendations are fundamentally different from product suggestions.
+Strategic recommendations are different from product suggestions.
 Instead of telling a customer what to buy, they tell an operator what to do.

-Here is what a strategic recommendation engine might surface on any given day:
+Here's what a strategic recommendation engine might surface on a given day:

 "Scale Meta Campaign X by 30%.
-It is acquiring customers with 2.4x higher predicted LTV than your average campaign, and there is room in the audience before frequency issues arise."
-This recommendation requires analyzing attribution data, connecting it to customer-level LTV predictions, monitoring frequency metrics, and estimating headroom — a multi-system analysis that would take an analyst hours to perform manually.
+It's acquiring customers with 2.4x higher predicted LTV than your average campaign, and there's room in the audience before frequency issues hit."
+This requires connecting attribution data to customer-level LTV predictions, monitoring frequency, and estimating headroom.
+A multi-system analysis that takes an analyst hours to do manually.

-"Launch a win-back email targeting the 847 customers who bought Product A between July and September but have not repurchased.
+"Launch a win-back email targeting the 847 customers who bought Product A between July and September but haven't repurchased.
 Similar cohorts responded best to a new-product-announcement approach rather than discount offers."
-This requires cohort analysis, purchase pattern detection, and historical A/B test performance analysis across segments.
+Cohort analysis, purchase pattern detection, and historical A/B test performance across segments.

-"Pause Google Shopping Campaign Y. Despite strong ROAS, the customers it acquires have a 73% single-purchase rate and negative margin after accounting for returns and COGS."
-This requires connecting ad attribution to downstream customer behavior, return rates, and product-level profitability — data that lives in at least four different systems.
+"Pause Google Shopping Campaign Y. Despite strong ROAS, the customers it acquires have a 73% single-purchase rate and negative margin once you account for returns and COGS."
+Connecting ad attribution to downstream customer behavior, return rates, and product-level profitability, data that lives in at least four different systems.

-"Your subscription churn rate has increased 12% month-over-month, driven primarily by customers in month 4-6 of their subscription.
+"Your subscription churn rate has increased 12% month-over-month, driven mainly by customers in months 4 to 6.
 Consider adding a loyalty touchpoint at month 3 with a personalized product recommendation."
-This requires subscription analytics, cohort segmentation, churn pattern detection, and lifecycle analysis.
+Subscription analytics, cohort segmentation, churn pattern detection, lifecycle analysis.
+At Scentbird this exact kind of cross-system analysis is what let us catch churn drift early enough to act on it.

-These are the kinds of recommendations that the best AI recommendation engines produce.
-They are specific, actionable, backed by data, and prioritized by expected impact.
+These are the kinds of recommendations the best AI recommendation engines produce.
+Specific, actionable, backed by data, prioritized by expected impact.

 How AI Recommendation Engines Work